Joan Straumanis

 Changing Sex Roles of Men and Women,” two articles in the Steubenville Catholic Register and an educational program on WTOV-TV, Steubenville, OH, sponsored by the Ohio Program in the Humanities, June 1981.

-The Call for Feminist Theory: Is There An Answer?” in B. Reed, Toward a Feminist Transformation of the Academy: II (Ann Arbor: Great Lakes Colleges Association, 1981).
+The Call for Feminist Theory: Is There An Answer?” in Beth Reed (ed.), Toward a Feminist Transformation of the Academy: II (Ann Arbor: Great Lakes Colleges Association, 1981).

 Citation: D.C.
 Dennett, Brainstorms (MIT Press: Bradford Books, 1980), p.
 44.